Nicole Kidman Shuts Down Reporter Who Asked About Ex-Husband Tom Cruise

 But while she may now be done talking about her ex in interviews, it looks unlikely that Kidman – who only joined Instagram back in January – will be stopping gushing about Urban anytime soon.

-As the Inquisitr previously shared, the twosome are often speaking lovingly about one another in interviews and often show of PDA at events, even recently singing together in an adorable video with was filmed by their two daughters and shared on social media.
+As the Inquisitr previously shared, the twosome is often speaking lovingly about one another in interviews and often show off PDA at events, even recently singing together in an adorable video with was filmed by their two daughters and shared on social media.

 The loved-up husband and wife duo sang Keith’s hit “Female” together as he played the piano.